edvin/pillar/docs/concepts/aggregate-ids.md

 The only requirement for a custom ID class is that it extends `AggregateRootId` and implements `aggregateClass()`.

-An aggregate ID is typically a value object implementing or extending `AggregateRootId`.
-These IDs are used to load, save, and track aggregates within the event store and repositories through the `aggregateClass()` method.
+An aggregate ID is typically a value object extending `AggregateRootId`.
+These IDs are used to load, save, and track aggregates within the [event store](/event-store) and [repositories](/concepts/repositories) via the `aggregateClass()` method.

 Example of a simple aggregate ID class: